Plot Structure for MG Writers: A Gentle Guide to Building Momentum Without Losing Heart

 the emotional “status quo”

-This is where the reader bonds with them.
+This is where the reader bonds with them, not through action, but through emotional truth.

 2. The Inciting Incident: The Disruption